 The Ribeira district is Porto’s historical center, and it’s perfect for strolling.

-And hop on a Rabelo boat for a tour on the river.
-(A Rabelo boat is a traditional Portuguese wooden boat used to transport port wine.)
+And hop on a rabelo boat for a tour on the river.
+(A rabelo is a traditional Portuguese wooden boat used to transport port wine.)

 One of the best (and free!) things to do in Porto is to get lost, take that little side street, follow the criss-crossed web of alleyways into the nooks and crannies of the area.
 See what you find.

 Visit the Baroque-style Clerigos Church and its tower looming overhead.